aditi2100/ds220-project2-data-analysis/README.md

 ---

-## **3. Problem Space**
+## ** Problem Space**
 ### **What?**
-Analyzing Netflix’s worldwide catalog of movies and TV shows.
+This project analyzes Netflix’s global catalog of movies and TV shows using a structured data-driven approach.
+It examines patterns in content production, genre distribution, growth over time, and country-level contributions.

 ### **Why?**
-To identify global content trends and support data-driven insights.
+As streaming platforms continue to dominate the entertainment industry, understanding how Netflix curates and expands its catalog is essential.
+This analysis helps uncover trends in content availability, regional diversity, and viewing options.
+Such insights can guide strategic decisions, academic research, and discussions around global media consumption.

 ### **Who Benefits?**
-- Viewers
+- Viewers seeking to understand available content and trends
-- Media analysts
+- Media analysts examining streaming market behavior
-- Entertainment industry
+- Entertainment industry professionals identifying production and distribution patterns
-- Students & researchers
+- Students & researchers analyzing real-world data for learning
-- Content creators
+- Content creators looking for opportunities based on genre and regional demand

 ### **Where & When?**
-Worldwide Netflix dataset up to 2021.
+The analysis uses Netflix’s internationally available dataset, containing titles released globally up to 2021.
+It reflects worldwide content trends rather than region-specific variations.

 ---

-## **4. Questions to Address**
+## ** 📜Questions to Address**
 1. How many titles on Netflix are Movies vs TV Shows?
 2. How many titles were added each year?
 3. Which countries produce the most content?